Category Archives: Danish Royals

 Frederik, born on March 11, 1899, at Sorgenfri Palace near Copenhagen, Denmark, was the eldest son of the future King Christian X of Denmark and Alexandrine of Mecklenburg-Schwerin.
 At the time of Frederik’s birth, his great-grandfather, Christian IX, was King of Denmark.
 Frederik was baptized the following month, also at Sorgenfri.
 Prince Knud, Frederik’s only sibling, was born the following year.

 Frederik became Crown Prince of Denmark on May 14, 1912, upon the death of his grandfather, Frederik VIII.
 Whereas most of the previous Danish princes served in the army, young Frederik entered the Royal Danish Naval Academy.
 After furthering his education at the University of Copenhagen, Frederik served in the navy, attaining the rank of rear admiral and performing as an able commander.
-Like many of his naval comrades, Frederik acquired a number of naval-themed tattoos.
+Like many of his naval comrades, Frederik acquired several naval-themed tattoos.

 Frederik grew into a tall (he was well over six feet in height), lean, dark-haired, and somewhat serious young man.
 He was notably quite shy.
 Frederik was specifically noted to dislike sports but had a love for music inherited from his mother.
 He was an excellent piano player, an able composer, and had a particular interest in conducting.
 As a young adult, he frequently served as a guest conductor of the royal orchestra.
 Like his future wife, Frederik enjoyed driving his own car.